Our Curriculum

 How is our curriculum designed?

 Our curriculum is designed to help pupils form subject-specific schema within their long-term memories.
 Schema theory states that all knowledge is organised into units.
 A schema is, therefore, a conceptual system for understanding knowledge.
-Each schema is a way of organising a subject's semantic and procedural knowledge in a meaningful way; it is an appreciation of how facts are connected and the ways in which they are connected.
+Each schema is a way of organising a subject's knowledge in a meaningful way; it is an appreciation of how facts are connected and the ways in which they are connected.
 It is distinct from information, which is just isolated facts that have no organisational basis or links.
 Big Ideas help form the basis of the schema.
 Big Ideas are key concepts that underpin the subject.
+At London Fields Primary, knowledge includes 'Procedural Knowledge'- the knowledge of how to perform a specific skill or task and 'Semantic Knowledge'- learning facts and how they relate to other facts.
+There are two subsets of procedural and semantic knowledge which are substantive knowledge (established facts) and disciplinary knowledge (the methods that establish substantive facts).

 Subject Leads have created each subject schema (known to our pupils as knowledge organisers).

-Subject leads have created Knowledge Maps outlining the procedural and semantic knowledge pupils will be taught in each knowledge category and when this knowledge will be taught.
-Knowledge Maps support teachers to maximise opportunities to make links across topics and subjects, helping to deepen an understanding of the Big Ideas.
+Subject leads have created Knowledge Maps for each subject outlining the knowledge (procedural and semantic) pupils will be taught and when this knowledge will be taught to ensure knowledge content has been sequenced to allow progression.
+The Knowledge Maps includes how the Early Years Foundation Stage's curriculum prepares pupils for their learning in Year 1 and beyond.
+Knowledge Maps support teachers to provide opportunities to make links across the subject's topics and also other subjects, helping to deepen an understanding of the Big Ideas.

 Each subject’s curriculum planning documents help pupils meet the milestones by providing: